qut-dmrc/encrypt_all_the_things/index.md

 Note:
 * Over the next 2 hours we are going to explore common security and privacy concerns for researchers & some solutions to them.
-* To get started thinking about security & privacy let's run through a few examples.
+* We are assuming that you already know to keep your OS and software up to date.
+Many updates are to fix security problems, so this is important to do.
 * use of coloured stickynotes - red one: help, green one: finished activity.
 * asking questions
+* To get started thinking about security & privacy let's run through a few examples.

 ----